-- (a) Determines to call a witness not listed on his statement of valuation data for the purpose of having such witness testify to his opinion of the value of the property described in the demand or the amount of the damage or benefit, if any, to the larger parcel from which such property is taken; - (b) Determines to have a witness called by him testify on direct examination during his case in chief to any data required to be listed on the statement of valuation data but which was not so listed; or - (c) Discovers any valuation data required to be listed on his statement of valuation data but which was not so listed. - SEC.
-6. Section 1246.5 is added to the Code of Civil Procedure, to read: - 1246.5.
-Except as provided in Section 1246.4, if a demand to exchange valuation data and one or more statements of valuation data are served and filed pursuant to Section 1246.1: - (a) No party required to serve and file a statement of valuation data may call a witness to testify to his opinion of the value of the property described in the demand or the amount of the damage or benefit, if any, to the larger parcel from which such property is taken unless the name and address of such witness are listed on the statement of the party who calls the witness. - (b) No witness called by any party required to serve and file a statement of valuation data may testify on direct examination during the case in thief of the party who called him to any data required to be listed on a statement of valuation data unless such data is listed on the statement of valuation data of the party who calls the witness, except that testimony that is merely an explanation or elaboration of data so listed is not inadmissible under this section.
+- SEC.
+4. Section 1246.3 is added to the Code of Civil Procedure, to read: - 1246.3. (a) A party who has served and filed a statement of valuation data shall diligently give notice to the parties upon whom the statement was served if, after service of his statement of valuation data, he: - (1) Determines to call an expert witness not listed on his statement of valuation data; - (2) Determines to call a witness not listed on his statement of valuation data for the purpose of having such witness testify to his opinion of the value of the property described in the demand or the amount of the damage or benefit, if any, to the larger parcel from which such property is taken; - (3) Determines to have a witness called by him testify on direct examination during his case in chief to any data required to be listed on the statement of valuation but which was not so listed; or - (4) Discovers any valuation data required to be listed on his statement of valuation data but which was not so listed. - (b) The notice required by subdivision (a) of this Section shall include the information specified in Section 1246.2 and shall be in writing; but such notice is not required to be in writing if it is given after the commencement of the trial. - SEC.
+5. Section 1246.4 is added to the Code of Civil Procedure, to read:

+- 1246.4.
+Except as provided in Section 1246.5, if a demand to exchange valuation data and one or more statements of valuation data are served and filed pursuant to Section 1246.1: - (a) No party required to serve and file a statement of valuation data may call an expert witness to testify on direct examination during the case in chief of the party calling him unless the name and address of such witness are listed on the statement of the party who calls the witness. - (b) No party required to serve and file a statement of valuation data may call a witness to testify on direct examination during the case in chief of the party calling him to his opinion of the value of the property described in the demand or cross-demand or the amount of the damage or benefit, if any, to the larger parcel from which such property is taken unless the name and address of such witness are listed on the statement of the party who calls the witness. - (c) No witness called by any party required to serve and file a statement of valuation data may testify on direct examination during the case in chief of the party who called him to any data required to be listed on a statement of valuation data unless such data is listed on the statement of valuation data of the party who calls the witness, except that testimony that is merely an explanation or elaboration of data so listed is not inadmissible under this section.